Darsh20009/bustan-aleman/replit.md

 ### Technical Implementations
 -   **Frontend**: React 18 with TypeScript, Vite for fast development, shadcn/ui and Radix UI for accessible components, TanStack Query for server state, Wouter for routing, and Tailwind CSS for styling.
--   **Backend**: Express.js for RESTful APIs, PostgreSQL with Drizzle ORM for type-safe database operations, and a custom phone-based authentication system with bcrypt for secure password hashing.
+-   **Backend**: Express.js for RESTful APIs, MongoDB with Mongoose ODM for document-based database operations, and a custom phone-based authentication system with bcrypt for secure password hashing.
--   **Real-time Communication**: WebSocket server (`ws`) is implemented on `/ws` for teacher-student chat, with messages stored in a dedicated database table.
+-   **Real-time Communication**: WebSocket server (`ws`) is implemented on `/ws` for teacher-student chat, with messages stored in a dedicated database collection.
 -   **Authentication**: Custom phone-based authentication system with pre-registered users and secure bcrypt hashing.
-Sessions are managed using PostgreSQL-backed Express sessions with a 7-day TTL and role-based authorization (teacher/student/admin).
+Sessions are managed using in-memory Express sessions with a 7-day TTL and role-based authorization (teacher/student/admin).
 Features include password recovery with email and phone verification.
 -   **Quran Integration**: Comprehensive integration with AlQuran.Cloud API for 114 surahs, Arabic text (Uthmani), English translations (Sahih International), Arabic Tafsir, and audio recitations from 8 renowned reciters.
 Features dynamic audio loading, auto-play, repeat, and continuous playback.
--   **Database**: PostgreSQL with Drizzle ORM. **Production uses AWS RDS (eu-north-1)** with secure SSL connections using official AWS CA certificates (`rejectUnauthorized: true`).
-Local development can use Neon Serverless or local PostgreSQL.
-Supports automatic bcrypt password upgrades for legacy accounts.
+-   **Database**: MongoDB Atlas with Mongoose ODM.
+Uses the `MONGODB_URI` environment variable for connection.
+Collections include users, students, courses, sessions, quran progress, payments, live rooms, and notifications.
+Supports automatic bcrypt password hashing for security.
 -   **SEO & Performance**: Enhanced meta tags for search engines and social media (Open Graph, Twitter cards), dns-prefetch for fonts, optimized font loading with media="print" technique, and PWA-ready meta tags for mobile app experience.

 ### Feature Specifications